 The eight velocity-sensitive trigger pads and eight more assignable knobs will give you immediate access to control over FX, panning, and more.
 Instead of the typical jog wheels, there are dedicated pitch bend, modulation, and sustain performance buttons.
 Plus, three dedicated transport controls, 5 navigation buttons, and ten memory locations for saving your custom settings.

 M-audio gear is typically durable.
 However, there are a couple of reviews talking about the plastic covering of the keyboard that tends to get scratched easily.

-The package also comes with Pro Tools First music production software to capture your ideas quickly and start composing music right away with professional results.
+The package also comes with Pro Tools First music production software to capture your ideas quickly and start composing music immediately with professional results.
 Also included is the award-winning VIP with unparalleled access to your virtual instrument and effect collection.

 Conclusion: A keyboard controller with 32 keys, velocity-sensitive pads, all the controls you need, and the brand name of M-audio, and for just under 100 dollars.

 7. Akai APC keys 25